 Various herbs, meats, fruits, etc. as desired (see variations below)

 Combine rice and liquid and cook overnight in a slow cooker or crock pot, or on the stove over a 2-4 hour period.
-If you intend to poach an egg or seafood in this you will want it to be on the soupier side and even add more water.
-If you are using some of the beans mentioned below, it may make them easier to cook and digest to soak them over night before attempting to cook them.
+If you intend to poach an egg or seafood in this you will want it to be on the soupier side–one or two cups more water will achieve this.
+If you are using some of the beans mentioned below, I recommend soaking them over night before cooking to make them easier to digest.

-– cooking tasty things into the porridge – grains, fruits, nuts
+– cooking tasty things into the porridge such as meat, vegetables, fruits and nuts

 – grinding herbs into powder as if they were grain or flour – Ge Gen, Shan Yao, Poria

-– cooking herbs separately and adding this to the grain
+– cooking herbs separately and adding to the grain

 Common grains added to congee and their beneficial effects.